The Octopus Project: History

 In 2011, the band snagged the opening spot on tours with Devo, Man or Astroman, and Explosions in the Sky.
 The band spent the rest of that year working on soundtracks for the feature film Kid-Thing, and the video game Thunderbeam.
 In 2012, The Octopus Project began work on what would be their fifth studio album, Fever Forms.
 The first single from the album, "Whitby", was released as an EP in November—complete with b-sides, a karaoke version, and a video directed by the band.

 In 2014, the band was awarded The Special Jury Award for Musical Score at the Sundance Film Festival for their work on the soundtrack to the film, Kumiko, the Treasure Hunter.
 In 2015, the band released two EPs of new music paired with handmade art objects—the first, Mister, a stuffed animal & the second, Nelda, a resin sculpture.
 Excited about the new tunes, the band dove into writing what would become their next record, 2017's Memory Mirror.
 The album was mixed and recorded by Dave Fridmann and Danny Reisch.

 On June 22, 2018, the band released the soundtrack for the film Damsel (a western directed by the Zellner Bros., starring Robert Pattinson & Mia Wasikowska) on Milan Records.
 Produced on period specific instruments—banjo, musical saw, acoustic guitar, flute, wine glasses—the score finds the band in unknown territory sounding at once both haunting and majestic.
 The New York Times called the score "marvelously weird," while Consequence of Sound dubbed it "brilliant," and Entertainment Weekly said, "The real heart of the movie is the unearthly score from The Octopus Project."

 2019 saw the band expanding further into art installation territory, with LOOM II—an immersive, ambient surround sound & surround light performance, which premiered at the Fusebox Festival in Austin, TX.

-2020 & 2021 was spent working on the scores for the dark comedy film The Disappearance of Toby Blackwood and a documentary about Reading Rainbow entitled Butterfly In the Sky.
-The former, a percussion-forward outing & the latter, a deep-dive into the universe of 70's PBS synth sounds.
+2020 & 2021 was spent working on the scores for the dark comedy film The Disappearance of Toby Blackwood and a documentary about Reading Rainbow entitled Butterfly In the Sky, which was released physically by Earth Libraries and reached #15 on the Billboard Children's chart.
+While The Disappearance of Toby Blackwood was a percussion-forward outing & the latter, the latter was a deep-dive into the universe of 70's PBS synth sounds.
 In December 2021, the band was invited to perform their song, "I Saw the Bright Shinies," at the Moog Sound Lab to unveil their newest Etherwave Theremin.

 In 2022, the band began working on the music that would become the score for Sasquatch Sunset, which premiered at the 2024 Sundance Film Festival.
 The film's closing credits song, "The Creatures of Nature," is sung by Riley Keough and written by The Octopus Project & director, David Zellner.
 On December 2, 2022, the band released an EP of covers entitled "I Want Vikram."